Hands down the best podcast episode I ever did...

 Why BURNING THE BOAT worked for me

 Two years after I quit corporate America to start my business I found myself driving an hour and half each way to a new job.
 I was getting out of bed at 4:30 AM in order to get my workout in before leaving for work by 6:30 AM.
-I was missing walking my little girl to the bus stop and giving her an after-school snack, and I was missing a million other things about self-employment.
-I knew I had accepted a position that was not for me, but I had become desperate.
+I was missing walking my little girl to the bus stop, and I was missing a million other precious things about self-employment.
+I knew my new position was not for me, but I had become desperate.

 When I started my company in 2014 business came to me easily.
 I had leveraged my corporate contacts into work - mostly websites and search engine optimization.
 We did well during the first year.

-During my first years in business I kept in contact with the corporate and IT recruiters that would call on me every once in a while.
+Still, during my first years in business I kept in contact with the corporate and IT recruiters that would call on me every once in a while.
 Because of my skill set I got lots of calls about various jobs in the online marketing realm.
 Let me be clear - I did NOT want another job.
 But talking with recruiters was easy.
 It was fun to think about a large stable income and paid travel.
-And the conversations were more fun than looking for new clients.
-I also kept up with the job boards like Indeed - telling myself I was just keeping abreast of what was going on in the market
+And the conversations were more enjoyable than looking for new clients.
+I also kept up with the job boards like Indeed.com - telling myself I was just keeping abreast of what was going on in the market

 By mid-2016 all the work that had come my way via my corporate contacts was completed.
 It was time for me to bring in some new projects.
 And that's when the trouble started.
 I am no sales person, and I had trouble balancing networking with maintaining a full load of projects.